AshishBhatnagar022/Object-Detection-using-Detectron-2/README.md

 ![](images/detectron2.png)

 <h1>Objective</h1>
-This is a simple object detection model which could able to detect namely two objects i.e Alarm clock and Television.
+This is a simple object detection model which is trained on custom dataset trained on Faster RCNN using Detectron 2.
+It is detecting two objects namely Alarm clock and Television.

 <h1>Description</h1>
 Detectron2 is a ground-up rewrite of Detectron that started with maskrcnn-benchmark.The platform is now implemented in PyTorch.